-- The one we are interested in is last one (i.e. thumbv7em-none-eabihf) because F3 has Cortex-M4F processor in it.
+- The one we are interested in is the last one (i.e. thumbv7em-none-eabihf) because F3 has a Cortex-M4F processor in it.

-- Before cross compiling we have to download pre-compiled version of the standard library.
+- Before cross-compiling, we have to download a pre-compiled version of the standard library.
 For that we have to run:

 $ rustup target add thumbv7em-none-eabihf

-- We have to download it once after that it will be updated automatically whenever we update rust tool chain.
+- We have to download it once after that it will be updated automatically whenever we update the Rust toolchain.

 $ cargo build –target thumbv7em-none-eabihf